What is the RedRover Readers program?

 How do I arrange a RedRover Readers in-person professional development workshop at my school?

 To request a RedRover Readers professional development workshop for your elementary school or school district, email your request to email@example.com.
-The more information about your site (city, state, facility name, how many educators would like to attend, your name, the name of your professional development coordinator, etc.) the easier it is for us to meet your request.
-More information is available here.
+Include details about your site, such as your city, state, facility name, how many educators would like to attend, your name, the name of your professional development coordinator, and other details and contact information to make it easier for RedRover to accommodate your request.

 How much does the training cost?